newscoop/newscoop-docs/cookbook/data_caching.rst

         $cacheService->save($cacheId, $someResults);
     }

-Sometimes you change data set (you add or remove new Example) - then to get fresh data you need to remove existing cache.
-See how to do this:
+Sometimes you change data set (you add or remove a new example) - then to get fresh data you need to remove the existing cache.
+Let's see how to do this:

 .. code-block:: php